larsjuhljensen/JensenLab/_pages/training_stringapp.md

 [Import SORCS2 network](cycmd:string protein query query=SORCS2 taxonID=9606){: .btn .btn--cybrowser .btn--primary}

 _How many nodes are in the resulting network?
 How does this compare to the maximum number of interactors you specified?
-What types of information does the **Node Table** provide?_
+What types of information do the **Node** and **Edge Table** provide?_

 ### 1.2 Compound queries